seyon99/Pintos/README.md

 # Pintos

-This is an operating system framework for the x86 instruction set architecture, built in a team of 2 for an operating systems class.
+This is an operating system framework for the x86 instruction set architecture, built in a team of 2

 ### Features
   - MLFQ scheduler and thread synchronization